ConservationInternational/trends.earth/docs/source/for_users/datasets/output_data.rst

 ==================================

 The spatial data produced by |trends.earth| is in GeoTiff format.
-This is a widely supported format, so theese datasets can be used within QGIS as well as within any other GIS software.
+This is a widely supported format, so these datasets can be used within QGIS as well as within any other GIS software.

 If you wish to use |trends.earth| data outside of the tool itself, you will need to